Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

 There are some subjects which should be avoided at the job site, regardless of the workers’ knowledge of each other.
 These topics can have legal consequences or result in an employee being fired.
 In some cases, merely mentioning the topics below can also lead to increased tensions in the workplace.
 However, this is not a complete list of conversations to be avoided or limited.
 For this reason, when in doubt about what is an appropriate conversation on the job, communicate with your supervisor or contact your personnel staff.

-- Individuals with Disabilities, Sexual Orientation, Race, Etc. - Consult your personnel department or any work manuals about these subjects.
+- Personal Identity: Individuals with Disabilities, Sexual Orientation, Race, Etc. Consult your personnel department or any work manuals about these subjects.
 These topics are very charged politically, socially, and can have legal consequences when not handled appropriately.

-- Money – Payment for work is always a topic.
+- Salary or Wages: Payment for work is always a topic.
 However, if you feel you are not receiving equal compensation for your job, speak with your boss or the human resource department.
 There could be reasons for the differences in pay, such as variations in duties or time performing a job. these are talks you should save for people who can give you more information.

-- Politics – Discussing politics can be a quagmire of problems.
-People make up businesses, and everyone may have a thought about political ideology.
+- Politics.
+Discussing politics can be a quagmire of problems.
+Views on political ideology can be diverse and a source of conflict.
 Keep these discussions to a minimum.

-- Discussing Office Gossip - Try to stay away from discussing who is involved with whom romantically at work.
+- Office Gossip: Try to stay away from discussing who is involved with whom romantically at work.
 Such gossip can be detrimental to everyone in the business.

 Factors Which Influence Our Casual Conversations at Work